Abibubble/ms4-lead-shot-hazard/README.md

 ### Audio
-* All audio is owned by the band Lead Shot Hazard&#8482;.
+* All audio is owned by the band Lead Shot Hazard.
-* As I am a member of Lead Shot Hazard&#8482;, I own joint rights to use all audio that the band has created.
+* As I am a member of Lead Shot Hazard, I own joint rights to use all audio that the band has created.

 ### Defensive Design